rogu3451/Battleship-Game/README.md

 Pełny opis (oraz instrukcja uruchomienia) - Plik - Opis Aplikacji App Description - PL.pdf

 # Description of Project
-Main goal of project was created application to playing battleship.
-Created two version of game.
-First player vs player, second player vs computer.
+Main goal of project was creating application to play battleship.
+Two version of game has been created.
+First version - player vs player, second - player vs computer.
-Version with computer has algorithm that allow makes best decisions in the game similar like human.
+Version with computer has algorithm that allows makes best decisions in the game similar like human.
    Used techonologies:

    -Java